MICROANALYSIS CENTER (MAC)

 - Instrumentation facilities are available for a limited number of external users for nominal fees which are accumulated to sustain MAC operation and instrumentation maintenance.

-- Users have to schedule instrumentation use in advance using our online scheduling system: http://faces.ccrc.uga.edu/.
+- For individual use, users have to schedule instrumentation in advance through our online scheduling system: http://faces.ccrc.uga.edu/.
 The group name is SEMA, and the individual username and password is provided by the MAC manager.

 - External user access to MAC facilities is limited to weekdays from 9AM to 5PM.